Felipe Colombo

 Felipe Colombo Eguía (born January 8, 1983, in Mexico City, Mexico) is a Mexican and Argentine actor, singer and songwriter.
 He was part of the pop-rock band Erreway together with Camila Bordonaba, Benjamín Rojas and Luisana Lopilato.

 Biography

 Felipe Colombo Eguía was born on January 8, 1983, in Hospital Angeles Mexico.
-He is the son of Argentine actor, Juan Carlos Colombo and Mexican actress, Patricia Eguía.
+He is the son of Argentine actor Juan Carlos Colombo and Mexican actress Patricia Eguía.
 He was raised in Mexico City, Mexico.
 He has an older sister called Sol.
-Felipe studied primary at escuela Hermino Almendro.
-He started high school at CIE Sur in Mexico and finished in Argentina at José Martí and San Francisco schools.
+Felipe studied primary school at Escuela Hermino Almendro.
+Colombo started high school at CIE Sur in Mexico and finished his education in Argentina at José Martí and San Francisco schools.

 Career

 Acting career

 Colombo made his television debut in the 1992 Televisa soap opera El abuelo y yo, co-starring Ludwika Paleta and Gael García Bernal, and made his film debut the same year with a performance in Sonata de luna.

 Colombo then co-starred with Angélica María in the 1994 soap opera Agujetas de color de rosa, which was successful across Latin America and especially among Hispanic audiences in the United States.
 He appeared as Carlitos in the 1995 film Cilantro y perejil (Cilantro & Parsley), and in 1996 had a role in an episode of Mujer, casos de la vida real, a show hosted by legendary Mexican actress Silvia Pinal.
 In 1999 he acted alongside Anahí in the 1999 tele-novela Ángeles sin paraíso.